Complex-Portal/complex-portal-documentation/cp_content.md

 #### Ligand

-When a complex has one or more ligands transiently associated with it, they will be listed under this heading.
+Oe or more ligands transiently associated with this complex.
+They are usually linked to a [ChEBI](https://www.ebi.ac.uk/chebi/) identifier.

 ### Structured Annotations

-All structured annotation is entered as database/controlled vocabulary cross-reference with an appropriate qualifier term.
+All structured annotations are entered as database/controlled vocabulary cross-reference with an appropriate qualifier term.

 #### Gene Ontology

-Used to indicate the function, process and component of the complex as a whole.
+Annotation to [Gene Ontology](http://geneontology.org) terms indicates the function, process, location and component of the complex as a whole.
 The Function term, in particular, may not be true for all members of the complex, for example enzyme complexes will be annotated with a catalytic function term even when some subunits play only a regulatory role.

 #### Experimental evidence

-When high quality evidence for the existence of this complex is present in an IMEx database, this will be added manually as a cross-reference so that it may be downloaded in the same file as the complex.
+When high quality evidence for the existence of this complex is present in an [IMEx database](http://www.imexconsortium.org/), this will be added manually as a cross-reference so that it may be downloaded in the same file as the complex.

-#### 3D structure
+#### 3D structures (crystals and EM structures)

-Representative PDB cross-references will be added when the complex has been crystallised in its entirety.

-#### Electron microscopy

-Representative EMDB cross-references will be added when the complex has been visualised by electron microscopy in its entirety.
+Representative [wwPDB](https://www.ebi.ac.uk/pdbe/) and [EMDB](https://www.ebi.ac.uk/pdbe/emdb/) cross-references are added.
+Structures may represent the whole complex (qualifier = identity) or a partial complex (qualifier = subset).

 #### Evidence codes

-The following ECO codes will be used to indicate the strength of evidence that a complex exists:
+The following [Evidence and Conclusion Ontology (ECO)](http://www.evidenceontology.org/) codes are used to indicate the strength of evidence that a complex exists:

 |ECO Code|Name|Description|
 |--------|----|-----------|